Gavin Sheets Player Props: White Sox vs. Tigers

 Gavin Sheets At The Plate

-- Sheets has two doubles, seven home runs and 13 walks while batting .244.
+- Sheets is hitting .240 with two doubles, seven home runs and 13 walks.

-- Sheets has had an RBI in 12 games this season (28.6%), including five multi-RBI outings (11.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Sheets has driven in a run in 12 games this year (27.9%), including five games with more than one RBI (11.6%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.